essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 +++

-If you want to know more about immutability in general and why so many systems / practices uses it (Redux, Kafka, Event Sourcing ...) <br /> Please watch [@KevlinHenney presentation on NCraft](http://videos.ncrafts.io/video/276832516)
+If you want to have an idea on why immutability is so popular with many systems / practices (Redux, Kafka, Event Sourcing ...) <br /> Please watch [@KevlinHenney presentation on NCraft](http://videos.ncrafts.io/video/276832516)

 ---